 Each year the District of Saanich updates its Five Year Financial Plan, in accordance with the Community Charter.
 The Financial Plan includes operating and capital budgets for each year contained in the Plan.
-We have prepared this document to assist the public better understand the municipal budgeting process.
+As the District embarks on the process to develop the 2025 to 2029 Plan, we have prepared this document to assist the public better understand the municipal budgeting process.